-The Panel finds that the Complainant's marks GINORI 1735 ITALIA, RICHARD GINORI, and RICHARD GINORI 1735 are all clearly recognizable within each of the disputed domain names, since each of the disputed domain names contains the dominant part of these marks.
-Accordingly, the disputed domain names are confusingly similar to these marks for the purposes of the Policy.
-WIPO Overview 3.0, section 1.7.
+The Panel finds that the Complainant's marks for CAESARS PALACE are clearly recognizable within the disputed domain name, since the disputed domain name fully incorporates these marks, be it that the last letter "e" is omitted from such marks.
+The Panel sees this as a clearly intentional misspelling of the Complainant's trademarks.
+Accordingly, the disputed domain name is confusingly similar to these marks for the purposes of the Policy.
+WIPO Overview 3.0, sections 1.7 and 1.9.